Publication points to need for prevention of falls in older people

 5th September 2013

 A recent publication from The King's Fund has suggested that half of the people in the UK aged over 80 fall at least once a year.
 Accompanied with the high financial costs of hospitalisation to the NHS and declining quality of life for those who have suffered a fall, this high chance of falling amongst older people presents a problem that is in urgent need of a solution.
-Preventive measures are needed to limit the number of falls that happen, which can be achieved with regular monitoring and aids such as walk in showers to create a safer home environment.
+Preventive measures are needed to limit the number of falls that happen, which can be achieved with regular monitoring and aids such as walk in showers and baths to create a safer home environment.

 The publication by the King's Fund is entitled 'Exploring the system-wide costs of falls in older people in Torbay' and can be read here.
 As well as offering insight into the current number of falls that are occurring within Torbay, the study also details some of the costs that occur as a result and emphasises that these will only rise as the number of people aged over 80 increases.